Chanoian/cloud-native-bootcamp-iks-full/lab-03-kube-pod.md

 ## Challenge to be solved

+Create your own Kubernetes namespace and set it into your Kubernetes context.
 Write a pod definition named yoda-service-pod.yml.
 Then create a pod in the cluster using this definition to make sure it works.

 The specifications of this pod are as follows: